 Since founding his studio in 2015, Luke has worked on a broad range of commissions, from interior design and fashion projects to murals and illustration work for books, restaurants and hotels.
-He has collaborated with a variety of companies and institutions including Burberry, Lanvin, Richard Ginori, Svenskt Tenn and Habitat.
-Luke has exhibited his drawings, paintings and ceramics in London, Stockholm, Athens and the United States and in March 2019 he joined the Financial Times as a weekly columnist in FT Weekend, answering readers’ questions on aesthetics, interior design and stylish living.
+He has collaborated with a variety of companies and institutions including Burberry, Lanvin, Ginori 1735, Svenskt Tenn and Rubelli.
+Luke exhibits his drawings and paintings internationally with Athens-based gallery The Breeder.
+In March 2019 he joined the Financial Times as a weekly columnist in FT Weekend, answering readers’ questions on aesthetics, interior design and stylish living.

-Luke's latest exhibition, Figs and Honey and Sailing, opened at The Breeder in Athens in January 2021.
+Luke's exhibition of drawings, paintings and ceramics, Figs and Honey and Sailing, opened at The Breeder in Athens in January 2021.

 Paris is always a good idea...

 Listen to Luke discuss his work and inspirations on The AD Aesthete podcast with Mitchell Owens, Architectural Digest Decorative Arts Editor.